Microbial Enhanced Oil Recovery

 Treatment of a well producing 1600 PPMV H2S reduced to 400 PPMV in just 26 days.

-The application of vapor suppression microbes can lower vapor pressure and flammability.
+The application of vapor suppression cultures can lower vapor pressure and flammability.

 Typically within 24 hours, the LEL levels of most hydrocarbons, including benzene, toluene, EDC, xylene, and gasoline, are reduced to near zero.
 These microbes can be applied to soil, water or enclosed tanks.
 It is 100 percent safe for wastewater systems and plant bio-ponds.

-The application of organic reducing microbes through natural digestion converts sludge to aldehydes, ketones, fatty acids and polysaccharides.
+The application of organic components through natural digestion converts sludge to aldehydes, ketones, fatty acids and polysaccharides.
 Tank bottoms can be reduced to minimal levels thus giving an alternative to traditional tank cleaning or delaying the tank cleaning until scheduled turnarounds.

 For more information please review our Oilfield Case Histories